-Okay, maybe not really quite yet, but, there were plenty of hills in this race, and they felt awesome.
+Okay, maybe not really quite yet.
+But, there were plenty of hills in this race, and they felt awesome.
 (Granted, I walked them, but at a pretty nice walking pace.)

-The weather at the inaugural NC Half Marathon was an extremely welcome change was from running on the sun last week!
+The weather at the inaugural NC Half was an extremely welcome change was from running on the sun last week!
 It was nice and cloudy here, with a teeny, tiny hint of rain droplets at one point.

 Before I started, I glanced down at my phone to re-read a text message from yesterday, giving me a little extra inspiration.

-I walked an extremely large part of the race.
 Here’s the super weird part – every mile, I’d check in on my time to make sure I was pacing within the time limit (with some wiggle room on top of that).
 In every mile, I was faster than I thought I was going to be.

 Weird, right?
 Maybe it’s something about more even pacing as opposed to running hard, tiring myself out, walking slowly, then running and tiring myself out again.
 Or maybe these hills weren’t quite as bad.
-(Goodness knows the heat was a big issue there, and non-issue here.)
+(Goodness knows the heat was a big issue there, and a non-issue here.)

 The point is, it was a great, successful race.
 That’s my general overview.
 Come back tomorrow for more specific, fun details (and to hear about the absolute coolest medal I’ve gotten yet)!